 In this talk from 1976, Ram Dass takes an honest look at the cycles of liberation experienced on the spiritual path.

-Ram Dass and Mirabai Bush’s newest book release, Walking Each Other Home: Conversations on Loving and Dying, is now available for pre-order!
+Ram Dass and Mirabai Bush’s newest book release, Walking Each Other Home: Conversations on Loving and Dying, is now available for sale!

 In Walking Each Other Home, Ram Dass and Mirabai explore the ways in which we can be present with dying and help ourselves and others leave this world consciously.
-Through masterful storytelling and practical guidance, these two teachers offer an intimate, thoughtful, and uplifting exploration of the greatest of human mysteries—and show us how death gives us an unparalleled opening to cultivate gratitude, compassion, mindfulness, and an abiding joy in the simple beauty of living.
-Pre-order here: Walking Each Other Home
+These two teachers offer an intimate, thoughtful, and uplifting exploration of the greatest of human mysteries—and show us how death gives us an unparalleled opening to cultivate gratitude, compassion, mindfulness, and an abiding joy in the simple beauty of living.
+Order here: Walking Each Other Home

 Honesty About the Spiritual Path (Opening) – Every individual has a natural rate of spiritual development that progresses according to our karma and evolutionary nature.
 Ram Dass talks about respecting that natural progression and reports on the consequences of trying to push our awakening too fast.